rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  Keep your printer clean!
 Keep everything clean by wiping down with a microfiber cloth slightly dampened with IPA.
 Wipe resin drops and spills off immediately with IPA and tissue.

 ·  Keep your vat and FEP clean.
 Empty the resin vat after each print failure.
-The tank has one corner recessed to aid in pouring.
+The vat has one corner recessed to aid in pouring.
 Use the recessed corner in combination with a funnel and screen to pour the resin into the bottle.
 Inspect the FEP's surface for any scratches, dents, or holes.
 If the FEP is damaged, replace it immediately.

 ·  Keep the LCD screen clean.
 Use a microfiber cloth dampened with IPA or LCD cleaning spray to clean to surface.
 Do not use paper towels; otherwise, you may scratch the LCD surface.